Gluten-Free Blueberry Scones

 - Bake at 425F until the tops and bottoms are golden brown, 18-22 minutes.

-- Transfer to a wire rack and let cool at least 10 minutes before serving.
+- Transfer to a wire rack and let cool for 5 minutes before serving.